HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Scalability

 The solution is related to multiple encryption methods and the WeChat hook in WeChat.

-The te
+The app will be scalable for choosing multiple different strategies in encryption, and could allow users decide their own encryption methods.

+However, for
 ## Target customers

 ## Target